 click through to learn more about how to have culture-shifting conversations

-Liz has a proven track record in developing and delivering school and parent education in her role as Managing Director of Youth Wellbeing Project.
-Educators throughout Australia and internationally utilise BODY IQ and RELATIONSHIP IQ programs, underpinned by holistic sexuality education principles.
-Liz delivers keynotes, student cohort presentations, parent workshops, and professional development throughout Australia and New Zealand.
-Liz also is a regular contributor to media outlets.
+Well-connected internationally, Liz regularly provides consultancy to government, non-profit, and professional organizations.
+Educators throughout Australia and internationally utilize the IQ PROGRAMS, authored by Liz and the Youth Wellbeing Project team, underpinned by whole-person centred sexuality education principles.
+A regular contributor to media outlets, Liz also delivers keynotes, professional development, parent workshops, and student cohort presentations throughout Australia and internationally.
 Initially trained in Community Welfare, Liz furthered her education at Sydney University and specialised in Sexual Health (Master of Health Science).
-Liz provides strategies to counteract porn culture though a ‘Critical Porn Analysis’ approach.
-Her work includes the children’s book: Not for Kids!
-This book is a ‘must have’ for parents and professionals to prepare kids for the inevitable occasion of when they will see explicit imagery.
+Liz provides strategies to counteract porn culture through a Critical Porn Analysis approach.
+Her work includes the children’s books: Not for Kids! and Hamish and the Shadow Secret.
+Both books are a ‘must have’ for parents and professionals to prepare kids for the inevitable occasion of when they will see explicit imagery.